xdrip/xdrip_docs/docs/install/download.md

 ### Latest release

 Latest release is a stable version of xDrip+.
 It doesn't have all the newest features but has proven stability and doesn't suffer severe bugs.
-It's a safe version to start with.
+It's a safe version to start with unless you need a specific feature (see the [change log](../../changelog) to check).

 You can download it from [here](https://xdrip-plus-updates.appspot.com/stable/xdrip-plus-latest.apk) or follow this QR code: